Courtesy of author John Gannon, the following are the statements of the Johnstons. He does not have statements from any other family members.

 5) On trial Florence says Wallace showed emotion twice, but her February statement describes his demeanour in greater detail, stating that he was very distressed and in a state of half collapse at times.
 The version on the trial paints a colder picture.

 6) Florence claims to have heard Wallace knock on his back door with three knocks five minutes before they left their house (so 20:40).
-Slight amendment on the trial to 2 to 3 minutes.
+Very slight amendment on the trial to 2 to 3 minutes.

 7) Disagreement regarding the terminology used when discovering the robbery.
 Florence twice claims that the phrase “What have they taken?” was used (one time attributing the line to herself), while her husband John claims to have asked “Is anything missing?”